gammapy/gammapy/docs/development/setup.rst

 https://gammapy.org/ is a small landing page for the Gammapy project.
 The page shown there a static webpage served via Github pages.

-To update it, edit the HTML and CSS files this repo: https://github.com/gammapy/gammapy-webpage and then make a pull request against the default branch for that repo, called ``gh-pages``.
+To update it, edit the HTML and CSS files in the `gammapy-webpage`_ repo and then make a pull request against the default branch for that repo, called ``gh-pages``.
 Once it's merged, the webpage at https://gammapy.org/ usually updates within less than a minute.